tiangolo/poetry-version-plugin/README.md

 $ git tag 0.1.3
 ```

-In this case, when building your project it will show an output like:
+In this case, when building your project, it will show an output like:

 ```console
 $ poetry build